DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 #### Direct3D12/Vulkan backend
 There are no dynamic textures in next-gen backends in a way similar to dynamic buffers.
-While buffers can easily be suballocated from another buffer by binding parent buffer and applying offset, there is no similar way for textures.
+While buffers can easily be suballocated from another buffer by binding parent buffer and applying an offset, there is no similar way for textures.
-So even if the required memory was suballocated from the dynamic buffer, there would be no way to use this memory as texture.
+So even if the required memory was suballocated from the dynamic buffer, there would be no way to treat this memory as a texture.
 Binding the memory to an existing texture is also not allowed.

 As a result, mapping textures in Direct3D12/Vulkan backend does not differ significantly from updating textures with `ITexture::UpdateData()`.
-When mapping the texture, the engine returns the pointer to the CPU-accessible memory directly that avoids one copy.
+When mapping a texture, the engine returns the pointer to the CPU-accessible memory directly that avoids one copy.
 However, GPU-side copy and most importantly state transitions are still performed.

 #### Performance